Poor Roads Hold Back Food Transportation In Ghana

 Deplorable road at Manya Krobo

-Also to further ease the transportation of farm products challenge, routine maintenance activities of the Ministry of Roads and Highways comprising grading, pothole patching, shoulder maintenance, and vegetation control were carried out on 21,258.36km of the trunk road network; 10,813km of the feeder road network; and 1,113km of the urban road network in 2024, according to the 2025 budget statement.
+He indicated that routine maintenance activities of the Ministry of Roads and Highways, comprising grading, pothole patching, shoulder maintenance, and vegetation control, had been carried out on 4,809km of the trunk road network; 8,984km of the feeder road network; and 2,318km of the urban road network.

-The Department of Urban Roads (DUR) undertook 45km of asphalt overlay works in 2024.
-Additionally, minor rehabilitation works covering upgrading and the construction of culverts and drainage structures were carried out on 519km of trunk roads, 380km of feeder roads and 45km of the urban road network.
+Further, minor rehabilitation works covering upgrading and the construction of culverts and drainage structures were carried out on 268km of trunk roads, 415km of the feeder and 40km of the urban road networks, respectively, Mr Ofori-Atta said.

-“Mr. Speaker, under the Transport Sector Improvement Project (TSIP), the Ministry is piloting the implementation of performance-based road contracting through the rehabilitation and maintenance of about 1,052km of trunk and feeder roads in the Bono East, Northern and Upper West Regions.
+The government, according to its 2024 Budget Statement and Economic Policy, is piloting the implementation of performance-based road contracting through the rehabilitation and maintenance of about 1,052km of trunk and feeder roads.

 Deplorable Enchi road